telerik/winforms-docs/buttons/dropdownbutton/getting-started.md

 # Getting Started

+You can add __RadDropDownButton__ either at design time or at run time:

+## Design Time

-* To add a __RadDropDownButton__ to your form, drag a __RadDropDownButton__ from the toolbox onto the surface of the form designer.
-Like a standard button, you can control the displayed text by setting the __Text__ property.
-Unlike a standard button, __RadDropDownButton__ displays drop-down items when clicked.
+1. To add a __RadDropDownButton__ to your form, drag a __RadDropDownButton__ from the toolbox onto the surface of the form designer.
+2. Like a standard button, you can control the displayed text by setting the __Text__ property.
+3. Unlike a standard button, __RadDropDownButton__ displays drop-down items when clicked.
 So handling the __Click__ event of this button is not appropriate.
 Instead, work directly with the events for each item.

+## Run Time

-* To programmatically add a __RadDropDownButton__ to a form, create a new instance of a __RadDropDownButton__, and add it to the form __Controls__ collection.
+To programmatically add a __RadDropDownButton__ to a form, create a new instance of a __RadDropDownButton__, and add it to the form __Controls__ collection.

 #### Adding a RadButton at runtime